1960s civil rights activist Robert Moses has died

 Moses started his “second chapter in civil rights work” by founding in 1982 the Algebra Project thanks to a MacArthur Fellowship.
 The project included a curriculum Moses developed to help struggling students succeed in math.

-Ben Moynihan, the director of operations for the Algebra Project, said he had talked with Moses’ wife, Dr. Janet Moses, and she said her husband had passed away Sunday morning in Hollywood, Florida.
+Ben Moynihan, the director of operations for the Algebra Project, said Moses’ wife, Dr. Janet Moses, told him her husband passed away Sunday morning in Hollywood, Florida.
 Information was not given as to the cause of death.

-“Bob Moses was a giant, a strategist at the core of the civil rights movement.
-Through his life’s work, he bent the arc of the moral universe towards justice, making our world a better place,” said the head of the NAACP, Derrick Johnson.
+“Bob Moses was a hero of mine.
+His quiet confidence helped shape the civil rights movement, and he inspired generations of young people looking to make a difference,” said former President Barack Obama on Twitter.

 Moses was born in Harlem, New York, on January 23, 1935, two months after a race riot left three dead and injured 60 in the neighborhood.
 His grandfather, William Henry Moses, has been a prominent Southern Baptist preacher and a supporter of Marcus Garvey, a Black nationalist leader at the turn of the century.